All Episodes

 Then when the results were known and they came in and they lost, they began demanding investigations.

-Last night on MSNBC's special edition of The Last Word, the fill-in host Sergeant Schultz again, they brought him off the uh railroad car graveyard, sent him to Madison, Wisconsin, talked to John Nichols of uh of the Nation magazine.
+Last night on MSNBC's special edition of The Last Word, the Philly host Sergeant Schultz, again, they brought him off the railroad car graveyard, sent him to Madison, Wisconsin, talked to John Nichols of The Nation magazine.

-Sergeant Schultz said, when you mention the name of what county official was in charge of the votes in Walkershaw County, you heard the response of the crowd.
+Sergeant Schultz said, when you mention the name of what county official was in charge of the votes in Waukesha County, you heard the response of the crowd.

 Been down this road before.